-Everybody knows that houses in multiple occupation (HMOs) can give you a fantastic return on investment.
-This, of course, is true.
-HMOs give great rental yields and are cash flowing in a way that can’t be matched by buy-to-lets.
-But, you’d be wrong in thinking that every HMO is a gold mine.
+HMOs give back fantastic returns on investment that can’t be matched by buy-to-lets.
+But, you’d be wrong in thinking that every HMO is a goldmine.
 Here we look at 5 critical mistakes that investors tend to make with this type of property and look at how you can make more money with multiple occupancy housing.

 [0.34] Mistake No. 1: Not Knowing The Competition